 My research concentrates on concrete practices of knowing, valuing, and decision-making.
 Drawing on pragmatist philosophy and material-semiotics, I am especially interested in the ways professionals negotiate and work through different sources of knowledge and different registers of value in practice.
+I explored these issues during my dissertation research, focusing on judicial and social-scientific practices of case-making.
+Having recently received a three-year Marie Curie Skłodowska Fellowship grant, I will start a research project on how environmental management professionals draw on situated knowledges and judgments to produce ‘good environments’ in an age of climate change.
 Trained as an ethnographer, I see social inquiry as an art of staying with the trouble.

 I defended my dissertation called Ways of Case-Making in 2018 (cum laude) at the sociology department of the EUR.
 Cambridge University Press is soon to publish my monograph The Law Multiple: Judgment and Knowledge in Practice (see here for more!).
 In this book, I seek to trace how knowledge is made in and about legal practices.
 Ethnographically attending to the irreducibly material and temporal character of knowing and judging work, this book takes issue with overtly abstracted understandings of both ‘the Law’ and ‘Science’ and develops a conception of knowing and judging as concrete and material practices.